NHOrus/srwq-compilation/episode-01.md

 "We're in a big fight.
 You were shot and fell down here.
 I saved you."

 "No!
 You don't get it!
-That's...that's Sleigh's Gespenst!!
-I'm sure of it, the red paint, the DC logo, the Scarlet Comet marked on the left shoulder...Where is she??"
+That's... that's Sleigh's Gespenst!!
+I'm sure of it, the red paint, the DC logo, the Scarlet Comet marked on the left shoulder...
+Where is she??"

 "Missy, I don't-" Russel ducks as the EFA open up again.
 The two scramble down into a hollow for cover.
 "I don't know who this Gespenst could belong to.
 I just picked it up from the hanger not half an hour ago.
 No-one else claimed it, so I figured it was free for the taking."